theadambyrne/lambdalicious/README.md

-# Lambdalicious - API Documentation
+# Lambdalicious

-This documentation provides an overview of the endpoints available in the Chalice Lambda serverless API.
+OpenAPI3 specification for the Lambdalicious API: [lambdalicious-api-oas30.yaml](lambdalicious-api-oas30.yaml)
 ## Base URL

 The base URL for the API is `https://2x3pds3pyf.execute-api.eu-west-1.amazonaws.com/api/`.